-For as you can sync up your house to ensure connectivity in every room –which is remarkably cheap compared to how much it would have cost only a few years ago.
+Syncing up your house to ensure connectivity in every room is remarkably cheap compared to how much it would have cost only a few years ago.
 And because all devices are remoteless, you can control everything from an app on your smart phone.

 4. Smart TVs: “where’s the remote?”